 How to import a BC3 file into TrowelApp

-1. Log in to your TrowelApp account
+- Log in to your TrowelApp account

-2. Go to the Estimates section
+- Go to the Budgets section

-3. Click Import
+- Click Import

-4. Select the BC3 file from your device (.bc3 extension)
+- Select the BC3 file from your device (.bc3 extension)

-6. Check that the data has been imported correctly
+- Check that the data has been imported correctly

 BC3 in public tenders in Spain

-• Import it into their management software without re-entering data
+- Import it into their management software without re-entering data

-• Prepare their financial offer on the same project structure
+- Prepare their financial offer on the same project structure

-• Ensure that the comparison of offers is consistent
+- Ensure that the comparison of offers is consistent

 Common mistakes when working with BC3 files

-Exporting from Presto without reviewing the configuration.
-Presto stores the project in its native .PHZ format and then exports it to BC3.
-If the export parameters (FIEBDC version, character encoding) are not configured correctly, the file may arrive incomplete or with incorrect characters.
+Exporting from Presto without checking the configuration.
+Presto saves the project in its native .PHZ format and then exports it to BC3.
+If the export parameters (FIEBDC version, character encoding) aren't set correctly, the file can arrive incomplete or with incorrect characters.
+See: How to convert a Presto file to BC3: step-by-step guide →

 Losing the cost breakdowns.
 Some programs export BC3 without including the cost breakdowns of the line items.
-If the recipient needs the detail of materials and labor, you have to make sure the export includes them.
+If the recipient needs the detail of materials and labour, you have to make sure the export includes them.

 Confusing .BC3 with .PHZ.
-The .PHZ file is Presto's native format, it is not a BC3.
+The .PHZ file is Presto's native format, it's not a BC3.
 To use it in another program, you first have to export it from Presto in FIEBDC format.
-See: How to convert a Presto file to BC3: step-by-step guide

 Frequently asked questions